 The Mary-Jo Dionne Productions Fund was created to support local children living in poverty or fighting critical illness.

-As of 2018, we are specifically supporting five important initiatives.
-And Mary-Jo is not doing it alone -- not by a long shot.
-On August 28th, through September 1st, 2018, her husband, a plant-based ultra-endurance athlete Chad Bentley, will be one of approximately 10 athletes from around the world invited to compete in EPIC5 -- a challenge that will see him aim to complete 5 Ironman events in 5 days on 5 Hawaiian islands.
-In an effort to make this special journey bigger than himself, he has allocated 5 important causes to race for -- raising funds and awareness on each day.
-Every dollar you donate via this page link, will be split between those 5 endeavours.
+In 2018, we specifically supported five important initiatives.
+And Mary-Jo did not do it alone -- not by a long shot.
+On August 28th, through September 1st, 2018, her husband, a plant-based ultra-endurance athlete Chad Bentley, was one of approximately 10 athletes from around the world invited to compete in EPIC5 -- a challenge that saw him complete 5 Ironman events in 5 days on 5 Hawaiian islands.
+In an effort to make this special journey bigger than himself, he allocated 5 important causes to race for -- raising funds and awareness on each day.
+Every dollar donated via this page link, was split between those 5 endeavours.

 - Island #1: Canuck Place Children's Hospice